 By following these steps, you’ll create a ready-to-list product that reflects your awesomeness and start making more money and more of a difference.

-If you are feeling motivated to dive into the Teachers Pay Teachers deep end, don’t forget to download Start or Expand Your Online Teacher Business in 2021 — this free guide will give you the clarity you need to expand your products into a financially and emotionally fulfilling teacher business.
+If you are feeling motivated to dive into the Teachers Pay Teachers deep end, don’t forget to download Start or Expand Your Online Teacher Business — this free guide will give you the clarity you need to expand your products into a financially and emotionally fulfilling teacher business.
 ‘Cause let’s be real, you have everything it takes and then some, teacher friend, and once you step into your true power, there isn’t a single thing you can’t do… Yeah, even making Robert Frost the talk of the schoolyard…

 Still looking for TPT inspiration and how to make products for Teachers Pay Teachers?
 Check out these articles to help you get started making an impact today!